 Second meeting of cycle:

-7. The group reconvenes to synthesise the knowledge they have acquired.
+7. The group reconvenes to discuss the problem and synthesise the knowledge they have acquired.

 Other approaches include the Optima 7-Jump model for fully-online learning at Maastricht, the Malmö model for undergraduate dentists at Lund University, and the Eight Step Approach at the University of Manchester which emphasises clinical experience (Wijnia et al, 2019).